ChristianBasiga/DatastructuresAndAlgorithmsLanguage/DevDocs/classDesign.md

     class Node {

     //Has onExec callbacks, probably through streams to give feedback to View.
-    //Has exec method with base implementation of calling the callbacks.
+    //Has exec method with base implementation of calling the callbacks
+    //and returns a promise.
     //Has a next Node

     }